-The City of Fort Worth's bike share program is provided by Fort Worth Bike Sharing (FWBS), a 501(c)(3) nonprofit organization in charge of operating Fort Worth B-Cycle.
+The City of Fort Worth's bike share program is provided by Fort Worth Bike Sharing (FWBS), a department under Trinity Metro. in charge of operating TREK's B-Cycle equipment.
 Fort Worth Bike Sharing launched the system in 2013 with stations set up across Downtown, the Cultural District, the Trinity Trails, the Stockyards, Near Southside, and on TCU's campus.
 In 2019, Fort Worth Bike Sharing introduced electric assist bikes to its fleet.
 Electric-assist bicycles provide a faster, less strenuous option for getting people where they need to go, but with the same minimal impact on our environment and efficient use of public space.
+In 2021, Fort Worth Bike Sharing began a 27-station expansion, focusing on providing bike sharing stations to neighborhoods previously unserved by the system.
+This expansion will be complete in 2022.

-FWBS MISSION STATEMENT
+FWBS MISSION

-"To enhance our community by providing an affordable, efficient, environmentally-friendly bike share program that complements our existing public transportation system and provides both residents and visitors a healthy, convenient way to move around our city. "
+"To enhance our community by providing an affordable, efficient, environmentallyfriendly bike share program that complements our existing public transportation system and provides both residents and visitors a healthy, convenient way to move around our city."

+Bicycles

+Stations

-Bicycles Stations From system launch in April 2013 through the end of 2018:
+From system launch in April 2013 through the end of 2021: